pycom/pycom-documentation/content/tutorials/all/PyGate.md

 The Pygate is an 8-channel LoRaWAN gateway.
 This page will help you get started with it.

+The Pygate board can have an PyEthernet adapter connected which allows an ethernet connection.
+The PyEthernet also support PoE.
+Do check the separate [page and warning for PoE-NI!](/tutorials/all/poe)

 ### Quickstart

 To connect your Pygate to a LoRa server, follow these steps: